learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 * installment
 * annual_inc

-Be sure to use dummy variables for categorical variables and to normalize numerical quanitities.
+Be sure to use dummy variables for categorical variables and to normalize numerical quantities.
 Be sure to also remove any rows with null data.

 ```python